-Commission percentage splits vary among brokers, depending on company policy and agent production.
+Commission percentage splits vary among brokers, depending on the company policy and agent production.
 A top-producing agent who closes 100 transactions a year is typically paid more, a higher split, than an agent who closes one deal every couple of months.
 Only licensed real estate brokers can receive a commission.
-Brokers have written agreements employing agents and, in turn, pay the agents, typically as independent contractors.
+Brokers generally pay agents as independent contractors.

 Why Don't Agents All Charge the Same Commission?

 For the most part, agents are paid according to local customs and rates.
 Bear in mind that agents operate differently and have different services.
 You should try not to pick an agent based solely on commission but rather on the services they provide along with the commission.